-- A. This section does not apply to those District employees who retired from the District prior to July 1, 1988. - B. Eligibility requirements for retiree medical coverage are as follows: - 1.
-Eligible retirees hired prior to March 1, 2007: - a.
-Eligible retirees with a minimum of ten (10) years (20,800 hours) of continuous District service will receive medical coverage. - b.
-Eligible retirees with a minimum of fifteen (15) years (31,200 hours) of continuous District service will receive medical coverage for the employee plus one eligible dependent. - 2.
-Eligible retirees hired on or after March 1, 2007: - a.
-An employee retiring with fifteen (15) years (31,200 hours) of continuous service will receive medical coverage. - b.
-An employee retiring with twenty (20) years (41,600 hours) or more years of continuous service will receive medical coverage for the employee plus one eligible dependent. - 3.
-A retired employee has the option to continue coverage for additional eligible dependents by paying the premium to the District.
+A. This section does not apply to those District employees who retired from the District prior to July 1, 1988.

+- B. Eligibility requirements for retiree medical coverage are as follows: - 1.
+Eligible retirees hired prior to March 1, 2007: - Eligible retirees with a minimum of ten (10) years (20,800 hours) of continuous District service will receive medical coverage. - Eligible retirees with a minimum of fifteen (15) years (31,200 hours) of continuous District service will receive medical coverage for the employee plus one eligible dependent. - Eligible retirees hired on or after March 1, 2007: - a.
+An employee retiring with fifteen (15) years (31,200 hours) of continuous service will receive medical coverage. - An employee retiring with twenty (20) years (41,600 hours) or more years of continuous service will receive medical coverage for the employee plus one eliqible dependent. - 3.
+Eligible retirees service credit for prior public agency employment: